caseyamcl/phpoaipmh/UPGRADE.md

+## Upgrading from Version 3.x to 4.x

+* Ensure you are running at-least PHP 7.2 (I recommend 7.4)

 ## Upgrading from Version 2.x to 3.x

 * Ensure you are running at-least PHP v5.5 or newer (I recommend at least PHP7.2, if you are able to)